-Entertainment is great, I am a big fan.
-There is nothing wrong with the word, but the motivation underlying this word was hitting me a new way, especially in contrast with the word hospitality.
+Entertaining friends is great, I am a big fan.
+There is nothing wrong with the word or action.
+The problem comes when motivation underlying this word is contrasted with the word hospitality.

 The focus of entertainment is on the entertainer.